OpenDendro/opendendro/docs/apps.md

 `treeSong` is a [Shiny](https://www.rstudio.com/products/shiny/) app for converting the spectral properties of tree-ring data into audio.

-It can be launched in a [browser](https://andybunn.shinyapps.io/treeSong/).
-It is fairly computationally expensive to run and users might find it easier to run from the command line in `R` via:
+Because `treeSong` plays sounds, the best way to run it is to install in locally and run it in an R session:

 ```
 install.packages("shiny") # if not already installed
 library(shiny)
 runGitHub("treeSong", "opendendro",ref = "main")
 ```

+The source code is on [GitHub](https://github.com/OpenDendro/treeSong){target=_blank}.